 The parameter is mandatory if the reporting trigger parameter is configured for 1i event reporting and the Job Type parameter is configured for Immediate MDT or combined Trace and Immediate MDT.

-The parameter defines the threshold for reporting UMTS M2 measurements for 1i event based reporting trigger.
-Detailed definition of the parameter is in 3GPP TS 25.331 section 14.1.3.3.
-[31].
+The parameter defines the threshold in dBm for reporting UMTS M2 measurements for 1i event based reporting trigger.
+Detailed definition of the parameter is in 3GPP TS 25.331 [31] clauses 10.3.7.39 and 14.1.3.3.

-- The parameter is an Integer number between -120 .. -25
+- The parameter is an Integer number with the value range -120 .. -25

 5.10.15 Measurement Quantity